JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 kotlin.build.report.http.include_git_branch.name=true|false

 # Optional.
 Add compiler arguments to a build report
-# If a project contains many modules, its compiler arguments in the report can be very heavy and pretty useless
+# If a project contains many modules, its compiler arguments in the report can be very heavy and not that helpful
 kotlin.build.report.include_compiler_arguments=true|false
 ```